mvktsk/CustomerReviewsDocker/readme.md

 When you open solution [Visual Studio tools for Docker](https://docs.microsoft.com/en-us/visualstudio/containers/overview?view=vs-2019) automatically build and up docker-compose.
 First start can take long time for downloading base images (microsoft/mssql-server-windows-express, mcr.microsoft.com/dotnet/framework/aspnet, virtocommerce/platform) and building image from Docker file.

-[Visual Studio tools for Docker](https://docs.microsoft.com/en-us/visualstudio/containers/overview?view=vs-2019) monitor changes in docker-compose.yml, docker-compose.override.yml, docker-compose.vs.debug.yml, Dockerfile and rebuild docker images automatically.
+[Visual Studio tools for Docker](https://docs.microsoft.com/en-us/visualstudio/containers/overview?view=vs-2019) monitor changes in docker-compose.yml, docker-compose.override.yml, docker-compose.vs.debug.yml, Dockerfile and rebuild docker images automatically if files was changed.

-Each time you open a solution, Visual Studio automatically creates containers for Web service and database service.
+Each time you open the solution, Visual Studio automatically creates containers for Web service and database service.
 When the solution closes, the created containers are automatically deleted.
 This means that all changes that were made to the database or to the Virto Commerce Platform Manager configuration during application debugging will be lost after the solution is closed.

 ## How to debug module